Jasonssh/zookeeper-rpms/README.md

 Ensure packages are installed that provide tools to build the srpm and mock build the binary rpms.

-- `sudo yum install -y rpm-build rpmdevtools mock`
+- `sudo yum install -y rpm-build rpmdevtools `

 ## Building